Daniishkhan/pokodex/readme.md

 4. **Frontend Interaction**: The Svelte frontend interacts with the Laravel backend API to display and manage Pokémon data.

+# Docker command that you can use to setup the project

-# Run migrations
+## Run migrations
 docker-compose exec laravel-backend php artisan migrate

-# Run the seeding command
+## Run the seeding command
 docker-compose exec laravel-backend php artisan db:seed